pwbriggs/music-assistant.github.io/docs/companion-app.md

 ### [Squeezelite](https://en.wikipedia.org/wiki/Squeezelite)

-Squeezelite comes embedded into the application.
+Squeezelite comes embedded in the application.
 This allows playback of music to your computer.
 The player name will be the same as your computer name.
 You can change the name in Music Assistant settings.
 You can also toggle if you wish to enable squeezelite at all.

 ### [Discord Rich Presence](https://discord.com/developers/docs/rich-presence/how-to#so-what-is-it)